 Some functions of the liver include:

-Drug-induced hepatitis refers to the inflammation of the liver.
+Drug-induced hepatitis refers to inflammation of the liver.
 Drugs that can cause hepatitis include Percocet, Vicodin, Ibuprofen, Naproxen, birth control pills, aspirin, and statins.
 People who combine these drugs with alcohol are at an even higher risk of developing hepatitis.

 Symptoms of drug-induced hepatitis include: